pierrejay/esp32-tailbridge/README.md

 netfilter-persistent save
 ```

-6. Verify routing is working by pinging an ESP32 device from another Tailscale node
+7. Verify routing is working by pinging an ESP32 device from another Tailscale node.
+You can also use the `sudo wg show` command to check if a handshake happened on the WireGuard link.

 ### ESP32 Configuration